RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet-05.md

 The integrals of signal and background should be equal.

 Fit the toy data with the model used for generation for four different scenarios:
-a) all parameters except the signal strength[1] are known (fixed to the values used to generate the toy);
+1. all parameters except the signal strength[1] are known (fixed to the values used to generate the toy);
-b) the signal strength and the width are unknown;
+2. the signal strength and the width are unknown;
-c) signal strength, width and mean of the Gaussian are unknown;
+3. signal strength, width and mean of the Gaussian are unknown;
-d) all parameters are unknown.
+4. all parameters are unknown.

 Compute the $p$-value from the likelihood ratio and the $\chi^2$ distribution for each case.